Skip to main content

 • Clean the mixing area with pet-friendly disinfectant.

-• Add new/clean open-ended tunnels and hides (at least one per guinea pig, or more if you are able to add them in).
+• Add new/clean open-ended hides such as wooden bendy bridges or children’s plastic stools (at least one per guinea pig, plus one extra if you can fit it in).

-• Scatter plenty of hay throughout the mixing area and under hiding spaces.
+• Scatter plenty of hay throughout the mixing area or place multiple piles of hay around the space and under hiding spaces.

-• Scatter their pelleted food and/or any forage or veg.
+• Scatter their pelleted food and any greens or forage around the space.

-• Watch our video below for information on choosing the right companion for your guinea pig, how to mix them, and the behaviours to look out for.
+Watch our video below for advice on choosing the right companion for your guinea pig, how to mix them, and the behaviours to look out for:

 Starting the bonding process